pavlokurochka/data_migration_sfdc/README.md

 ## Infrastructure

+The project is build around the Python command line (CLI) application that manipulates that data in the [DuckDB](https://duckdb.org/docs/) database.
+I use python module [simple-salesforce](https://pypi.org/project/simple-salesforce/) to read data from and load into Salesforce.com.
+While off the shelf tools like [Data Loader](https://developer.salesforce.com/docs/atlas.en-us.dataLoader.meta/dataLoader/data_loader_intro.htm) and Import Wizards exist, i think this way is much better to integrate into the overall flow and methodology and to automate many manual steps.
+Application saves report in Excel files.

 ### Environment setup

 I developed this project locally on my Windows 11 laptop.
 I kept the code OS agnostic.
 If you want to run it locally install Python (I recommend [Anaconda](https://www.anaconda.com/download/success) distribution), Visual Studio Code](https://code.visualstudio.com/download) and [git](https://git-scm.com/downloads).
 Then clone this repo and change dir to the project folder.